Introduction

 The thickness of your paint layer plays a crucial role in drying duration.

 - Thick layers: Naturally, thicker applications take longer to dry.
 The surface forms a ‘skin’ that traps moisture beneath.
-If you’re using heavy body acrylics applied thickly, expect to wait hours or even days for complete drying.
+Expect hours or even days for complete drying with heavy body acrylics applied thickly.

 - Thin layers: Conversely, thin applications dry rapidly!
 With less water to evaporate, these layers can dry almost instantly.
-If you’re pressed for time or need to layer quickly, opt for thinner applications.
+Opt for thinner applications when you’re pressed for time or need to layer quickly.

 Different artistic styles necessitate various application methods.
 A soft wash can evoke a serene landscape, while thicker applications introduce rich texture and depth to abstract works.